Retro-Devils/FE-Switcheroo/README.md

 - Whats a helper?
 A tool to install themes and make tweaks .

 # Install
-- You have to have Pegasus FE and Attract Mode Installed.

-- For Pegasus Go To Retropie-Setup/Experimental/pegasus-fe/install

-- For Attract Mode Go To Retropie-Setup/Experimental/attract mode/install

 To install Switcheroo open terminal type